Rireki/Thinkpad-L450-Sonoma-Sequoia/README.md

 - Almost everything except SD Card Reader
 # Caveat
 - Turn off SD Card I/O port in BIOS>Security tab
-- Sleep will result in the lost control of FN+F5 & F6 (Brightness control)
+- Sleep will result in the lost control of FN+F5 & F6 (Brightness control) BUT still can be controlled from Control Centre (The two button thing beside Time on Top Right at MacOS desktop).
-- Audio need to be selected to Line Out if you want to listen to audio on headphones.
+- Audio need to be selected to Line Out (At Control Centre) if you want to listen to audio on headphones.
 A tradeoff I made because Realtek in this laptop is esoteric, the autoswitching logic breaks audio functionality.
 - Use HeliPort to connect to Wi-Fi, because kext here is for Intel Wireless
 - Make sure to TURN OFF CSM (UEFI Only) when installing and after installing.
 # Credits